+VI.
 Internal Controls

-It is the policy of the Hauppauge Public Library that all moneys collected by any officer or employee be transferred to the Director within three days of deposit, or within the time period specified in law, whichever is shorter.
+It is the policy of the Hauppauge Public Library that all monies collected by any officer or employee be transferred to the Chief Executive Officer within three days of deposit, or within the time period specified in law, whichever is shorter.

-The Director is responsible for establishing and maintaining an internal control structure to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization and recorded properly, and managed in compliance with applicable laws and regulations.
+The Chief Executive Officer is responsible for establishing and maintaining an internal control structure to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization and recorded properly, and managed in compliance with applicable laws and regulations.